Creating Tumble Leaf Step By Step

 Making It All Come To Life

-Puppets, sets and specific props are placed on 1 of our 20+ shooting stages.
-Ready to be lit by our director of photography and lighting team.
-Animation begins!
+Once puppets, sets, and specific props are placed on one of our nineteen stages, and lit by our Director of Photography and his team - Animation begins!
 Each animator goes over the shot with our director.
 An animator, on average, shoots approximately 200 frames or 8 seconds of footage per day.

 Post and VFX